albertcthomas/albertcthomas.github.io/content/blog/trying_ansible.md

 date = 2025-02-27
 +++

-I manage a lot of small VMs for myself and my colleagues—setting them up, configuring the proxy, setting up Python environments, mounting shared disks, and more.
+I manage a lot of small VMs for myself and my colleagues: setting them up, configuring the proxy, setting up Python environments, mounting shared disks, and more.
 Initially, when it was only a few VMs, I had a sequence of commands that I was running manually.
 I also experimented with cloning images from previous setups, but in our fast-paced development environment, images quickly became impractical.
 There was always something that needed updating or tweaking.
-While images could serve as a starting point, they were never enough—I still had to apply incremental changes across multiple VMs, like mounting a new NFS disk.
+While images could serve as a starting point, they were never enough as I still had to apply incremental changes across multiple VMs, like mounting a new NFS disk.

 Some time ago, I came across [this post](https://bsky.app/profile/howard.fm/post/3lbtqd35ldc26) by Jeremy Howard, where he shared a [script to setup a Linux VM](https://github.com/AnswerDotAI/fastsetup/blob/master/ubuntu-initial.sh) automatically.
 His script was already way better than the commands I was running manually, so I considered adopting it.
 But then, in the replies to his post, someone asked, "Why not Ansible?"
 That question intrigued me as I had never heard of Ansible.